-The MFA Fashion Design and Society at Parsons The New School for Design is the first graduate program of its kind in the United States.
+The MFA Fashion Design and Society at Parsons School of Design is the first graduate program of its kind in the United States.
 Both interdisciplinary and international in scope, this academy for advanced studies in fashion design will train a small cadre of world-class designers to have a global understanding of fashion.
 Innovative and progressive, Fashion Design and Society will offer students the opportunity to make substantive contributions—both professional and conceptual—to the field of fashion design.

 The program was initiated with the support of Parsons alumna Donna Karan, whose own career reflects a broad view of fashion that has transformed the field.